kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 ### Plan Life Cycle

 Having the ability to trigger multiple plans on demand raises the question: what happens if two plans run concurrently?
 The answer is: it depends.
 Should two plans be completely independent of each other (e.g. `deploy` deploys the services and `monitor` deploys the monitoring pods) both can be executed in parallel.
 But if two plans in question are `backup` and `restore` or `deploy` and `migrate`?
 Some plans are incompatible with others.
-A few may not even be compatible with themselves.
+A few may not even be reentrant.
 While it is probably ok to restart a running `deploy` plan, a `restore` plan might not be reentrant because of possible data corruption.

 We're planning to explore the realm of plan compatibility further in the future.
 Annotating plan affinity and anti-affinity, reentrant vs non-reentrant plans, plan cancelation and transient plan parameters are some of the topics we're examining.
 All contributions and feedback are highly welcome.